OpenTreeOfLife/reference-taxonomy/doc/method/results.md

 _disjoint divisions_, ..., _by name_:
-Automated source record alignments, broken down according to which heuristic (see methods) was responsible for narrowing the candidate set down to a single union record.
+Automated source record alignments, broken down according to which heuristic (see methods) was responsible for narrowing the candidate set down to a single workspace node.

 _confirmed_: There was only a single candidate, and it was confirmed by a 'yes' answer from one of the heuristics (usually same name).